Lecrapouille/gdcef/addons/gdcef/README.md

 project with the Python3 build script for Linux and Windows.
 It also explains how to update the CEF version.

-For hurry people, here are direct steps:
+In summary, here are the direct steps:

 ```
 cd addons/gdcef